kteender/kteender.github.io/booking.md

 Quotes start at $145 for two hours.
 An initial deposit and letter-of-agreement is required.

-Please see some event action-shots below.
+Please see some event action shots below.
 You can find additional images on <a href = "https://www.instagram.com/bugmuthur/">Instagram</a>.

 <div class="captioned-image">
     <img alt="indigo coiyle digital medium doing a palm reading" src="/assets/readings/event_images.jpg" />